McLarenCollege/foundations_public/expression-trace-ab-remainder.md

-Write an expression trace for the first line of the following code:
+Write an expression trace for lines 1 and 2 of the following code:

 ```js
 let a = 20 / 5 + (3 % (5 * 3));